chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-64-particles/sedimentation-64-particles.rst

 Sedimentation of 64 particles
 ==============================================================================

-This example aims to introduce the user on how to carry resolved CFD-DEM simulation with an none trival number of particles.
+This example aims to introduce the user on how to carry resolved CFD-DEM simulation with a larger number of particles.

 .. warning::
-    * This case is a computationally expensive example.
-It can take several days to run on a desktop.
+    * This case is a computationally intensive example.
+It can take several days to run on a desktop computer.

 Features